ryanmat/mcp-server-logicmonitor/README.md

 - "Show me the widgets on the Production Overview dashboard"
 - "List all website checks"
 - "Show me the response times for website ID 100"
+- "What properties does device ID 100 have?"
+- "Update the location property on device 100 to US-West"

 ## Development